Neptune Society: Controversies

-There have been controversies surrounding the Neptune Society brand over the years.
-In the late 1990s, the company settled lawsuits from the widow of a former Burbank mayor and 308 Southern California residents who claimed their loved ones’ remains were mishandled.
+There have been a number of controversies with the Neptune Society.
+In the late 1990s, the company settled lawsuits from the widow of a former Burbank mayor and 308 Southern California residents who claimed remains were mishandled.

-In November 2013, residents of East Oakland and members of Communities for a Better Environment (CBE) gathered around the Neptune Society office on Grand Avenue to protest the planned construction of a new crematory that would accommodate 3,000 deceased individuals.
+In November 2013, residents of East Oakland and members of Communities for a Better Environment (CBE) gathered around the Neptune Society office on Grand Avenue to protest against the planned construction of a new crematory that would process 3,000 remains per year.
 Opposition was primarily driven by environmental concerns.
 Arguments in favor of the facility pointed to job creation and other possible benefits of the crematory.